dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 Changes that we expect to only impact database providers are documented under [provider changes](../../providers/provider-log.md).
 Breaks in new features introduced from one 3.0 preview to another 3.0 preview aren't documented here.

-## LINQ queries aren't evaluated on the client
+## LINQ queries are no longer evaluated on the client

 [Tracking Issue #12795](https://github.com/aspnet/EntityFrameworkCore/issues/12795)